 Mr. Edwin(Kilho) Jung is the Vice-Director for Global Business Development.
-He is responsible for the serving the key account-SAMSUNG, LG and leads the business development operation for Korean market.
-At the same time, he also takes care of a few specific Japanese key accounts.
+He is responsible for serving our Korean customers and leads the business development operation for the Korean market.
+At the same time, he also takes care of specific Japanese key customers .
 Mr. Jung graduated from Chung-Ang University in Korea.
 He is a fluent in his native Korean, Mandarin and English.
-He has worked in another Korean Keypad company for many years before joining Memtech in 2008.
+He has worked in electronic component industry for many years before joining Memtech in 2008